luiz-cardozo/rentalx/README.md

 **[FR] Functional requirements**
 Must be possible to create a new car registry
-Must be possible to list all categories

 **[BR] Business rules**
-Shouldn't be possible to register a car with a license plate already in use Shouldn't be possible to update a license place of a car already registered Car availability default value should be true
+Shouldn't be possible to register a car with a license plate already in use Car availability default value should be true

-Only admin user must be able to register cars
+- Only admin user must be able to register cars

 # Car list